 Why do Silhouette Logos make for a Strong Design?

 Silhouette logos illustrate the shape of an object without much detail.
 They also work well as symbols in logo designing.
 With the use of correct images, color and typography, logo designers can create powerful logos for their client.
 Research is a must and the designer needs to have a good understanding about the business and its target audience.
-This must be done before they begin to create a silhouette logo.
+This must be done before they begin to create a professional silhouette logo design.

 When creating a silhouette logo, make sure that it: